 Master of Maritime Administration and Logistics (MMAL)

-Minors - Already decided on a college major?
-Now it’s time to think about a minor!
-The right college minor will not only allow you to specialize your major, but it can also help you find a job after graduation.
+Minors - The right college minor will not only allow you to specialize your major, but it can also help you find a job after graduation.
 For more information about how and why to choose a minor, and for a list of TAMUG minors, click here.

 Honors - Student may choose to apply for the Honors Program to enhance their education, increase their opportunities to participate in research and to join others in advanced studies.
 To learn more about Honors, click here.